SGMatch: Semantic-Guided Non-Rigid Shape Matching with Flow Regularization: Additional Ablation Experiments

-Results in \cref{tab:sglca} show our full SGLCA design outperforms all alternatives.
+\cref{tab:sglca} shows our full SGLCA design outperforms all alternatives.
 The gap between element-wise addition and our method indicates simple summation fails to capture geometry-semantic relationships, as it treats modalities uniformly regardless of local reliability.
 While concatenation variants improve upon addition, they remain inferior, suggesting information preservation is insufficient without fine-grained selectivity.
-Crucially, removing the gating mechanism confirms it does more than aggregate features; it enables semantic context to modulate geometric channels, weighting inputs based on local geometric reliability.
+Together with the main ablation table, these results show that semantic context is most effective when it modulates geometric channels through the proposed gated local attention design.